When I Was in Xia Village: Interpretations and analyses

-Receptions
+Reception

 Initially, "When I was in Xia Village" did not receive much criticism from the Party.
 Through it was published from 1941 until the mid-1950s, the story was not a target of direct criticism.
 As a wartime national defense narrative, it received positive responses from some prominent literary cadres such as Feng Xuefeng and Hu Feng, and was included in multiple collected works by these CCP intellectuals.

 The positive receptions came to a halt with the Anti-Rightist Campaign in 1957.
-During this time, Ding Ling's "Thoughts on March 8", "In the Hospital", and "When I was in Xia Village" received severe political denunciation from some top CCP members and theorists.
+During this time, Ding Ling's Thoughts on March 8, In the Hospital, and When I was in Xia Village received severe political denunciation from some top CCP members and theorists.
 They were singled out as targets for deviating from Party ideologies.
 "When I was in Xia Village" was reprimanded for exposing the dark side of the sacred revolution, and for emphasizing the backwardness of the masses in communist-liberated villages, instead of presenting a positive picture of the Party alliancing with the peasants.
 Ding Ling's separation of women as an independent, oppressed group was also problematic for the Party.
 For the CCP, all forms of oppression, including gender oppression, are class oppression.
 Women's interests should not be separated from the socialist revolution and the liberation of the Chinese people as a whole.
 By emphasizing women's unique plight and interests, the story came to be criticized for separating women from the revolutionary collective.